-3.3 Use/Spread
+C. Use/Spread

 The indicators in this section are gathered to assess the use/spread of a service innovation.
 Three different indicators are chosen; geographic distribution, adoption and societal transition.
 Geographic distribution tells us where the service is available on a country and city/municipal level and also in which urban context the service is located.
 Adoption focuses on the individual's acceptance of the service and is measured by the number of users.
 The last indicator, societal transition, focuses on what level of societal transition that has occurred because of the service.
 These perspectives are elaborated in the following sections.
+The indicators are shown in Table 3.